abhithube/chatterbox-microservices/README.md

 ## To Do

-1. Finish testing PartiesService and MessagesService
+1. Configure auto-scaling for Kubernetes deployments
-2. Configure auto-scaling for Kubernetes deployments
+2. Finish testing MessagesService
-3. Migrate from Prisma ORM to raw MongoDB driver for Node.js to reduce Docker image sizes
+3. Create a landing page
 4. Implement client-side caching to improve performance and minimize loading spinners

 ## Tech Stack